Transferring Survey Data to a PC for Homologation

 Sure-Path data can be exported to and used in approved Homologation software such as Emmanuel Lion's Waterski Homologation.
 To facilitate transfer of the survey data to a PC, a small Windows utility needs to be used.
 Follow the instructions below: Note: The Data Transfer Utility can now export native .hom files (can be opened directly with the homologation program) and also KML files (slalom only at this stage) which can be imported as overlays by Google Earth and Google Maps.

 - Click here to download the utility to a suitable location on your PC.

 - Run the downloaded utility program.
 (Windows may prompt you and ask you to confirm that you trust the program).

 - Ensure the Rover phone is on the same WiFi network as the PC.

-- On the Rover phone, enter Survey Mode (slalom or jump) and load the survey file you wish to transfer.
+- On the Rover phone, enter Survey Mode (slalom, jump or trick) and load the survey file you wish to transfer.

 - Open the menu and select "Export to PC via UDP".
 Confirm the "Ready to send data" message.